papaknik/from_csv_to_postgresql_dbtable_using_pandas/README.md

   ```
 - Database Setup:

 Create an empty database with a name of your preference before running the script.
-You may also use the script to add additional tables to an existing DB, but you should be **extremely careful with the existing DB schema**, and possible constraints for foreign keys, data types, indexing, etc. Note that if the files are large enough (e.g., more than 1,000,000 records), be patient and wait a few seconds before refreshing your DB GUI tool and see the created tables in the DB
+You may also use the script to add additional tables to an existing DB, but you should be **extremely careful with the existing DB schema**, and possible constraints for foreign keys, data types, indexing, etc. Note that if the files are large enough (e.g., more than 2,000,000 records), be patient and wait a couple of minutes before refreshing your DB GUI tool and see the created tables in the DB

 - 🔑 Primary and Foreign Keys: